Guide To Superdelegates In 2020

 What is a superdelegate?

-Superdelegates are “unpledged” or untethered delegates comprised of party bigwigs and long-time operators within the DNC.
+Superdelegates are “unpledged” or untethered delegates comprised of party bigwigs and long-time operators within the Democratic National Convention (DNC).
 They are high office holders, like governors, senators, representatives, and even presidents, and can vote for whomever they choose.
 They’re a sort of “free radical” in the sense that they are free to switch sides and vote in a radical way but haven’t historically done so.

 Ironically, superdelegates are meant to prevent dangerous populists, unelectable or inexperienced candidates from making it to the national stage and serve as a check on extreme candidates—like a “safety valve”.
 Party leadership’s reasoning was that primary and caucus voters, who don’t always have to be active members in the party and thus might not have a vested interest in party values, could usurp the process in a grassroots or populist takeover.
 So superdelegates are meant to restore the balance of power to the people with a vested interest in the party and its policies: the elected leaders.